kriszwart/ZwartifyOSv1/docs/VALUE_PROPOSITION.md

 - ✅ Extensive documentation

 ### **vs. Proprietary Platforms**
-- ✅ Open source
-- ✅ Fully customizable
+- ✅ **Open source** - Transparent, auditable, community-driven
-- ✅ No vendor lock-in
+- ✅ **Fully customizable** - No black boxes, modify anything
-- ✅ Own your data
+- ✅ **No vendor lock-in** - Own your agents and data
-- ✅ Deploy anywhere
+- ✅ **Own your data** - No third-party data collection
+- ✅ **Deploy anywhere** - Self-host or use any provider
+- ✅ **No middlemen** - The value is in the code, not artificial scarcity

+**Why this matters:** Many proprietary agent platforms act as gatekeepers, charging monthly fees for functionality you could run yourself.
+They add no value beyond access control—they're just middlemen taking a cut.
+ZwartifyOS is open source because we believe the real value is in the code, the tools, and the architecture—not in artificial scarcity.
+You should own your agents, not rent them.

 ---

 ## 🎓 Summary

-**LeadnamicOS is the fastest way to go from idea to production AI agent platform.**
+**ZwartifyOS is the fastest way to go from idea to production AI agent platform.**

 It's perfect for:
 - **Developers** who want to ship AI products fast